greenelab/deep-review/all-sections.md

 2-layer Bayesian neural network with thousands of hand-derived sequence-based features to predict the probability of exon skipping [@11ETDdRKr; @8VPGUHcf].
-With the advent of deep learning, more complex models were built that provided better predictive accuracy [@17sgPdcMT; @N0HBi8MH].
+With the advent of deep learning, more complex models provided better predictive accuracy [@17sgPdcMT; @N0HBi8MH].
 Importantly, these new approaches can take in multiple kinds of epigenomic measurements as well as tissue identity and RNA binding partners of splicing